Background pattern

 • if you are allergic to clonazepam or any of the other ingredients of this medicine (listed in section 6),

-• if you have a history of drug, alcohol or medication dependence,
+• if you have drug, alcohol, or medicine dependence problems,

 • in case of coma,

-• in case of severe liver problems, as benzodiazepines can cause hepatic encephalopathy (a brain disease originating in the liver),
+• in case of severe liver problems, as benzodiazepines may cause hepatic encephalopathy (a brain disease originating in the liver),

 • if you are breastfeeding (see Pregnancy and breastfeeding).